Physics-50/Module-1/docs/week3.md

 Deductions will also be assessed for failing to submit the checkpoint on time as outlined in the course syllabus.

+**As a reminder: Please prepare your assignment in a separate document, enter all entries in a single sitting without using the "save" button and then make use of the "submit" button to submit your work.
+You may not resubmit your work once it has been submitted (and saving in Gradescope is equivalent to submitting).**

 Don't forget to double-check that you've completed the miniquestion for this week.
 You can find this week's mini-question [here](mini-questions#week-3){:target="_blank"}.